Edward Mosberg: Promoting/Advocating Holocaust Awareness

 Following his death in 2022, Polish President Andrzej Duda and his wife attended Mosberg's funeral.
 Duda subsequently announced that he was awarding Mosberg the Grand Cross of the Order of Merit of the Republic of Poland, the highest Polish award in its class.
 It was awarded in recognition of Mosberg's achievements in advancing Polish-Jewish dialogue and developing cooperation between nations, and for preserving the memory of and communicating what happened in the Holocaust.
 Duda said Mosberg was a great and brave man both as a Jew and as a Pole, astutely testified about the complex history of the Jews in Poland, and loved Poland.

-Writing of Mosberg's death, Polish Consul General Adrian Kubicki wrote that Mosberg was: "the most wonderful man I have ever met.
+After Mosberg had passed away, Polish Consul General Adrian Kubicki wrote that Mosberg was: "the most wonderful man I have ever met.
 He was a Holocaust Survivor, noble man and a great Polish patriot...
 My personal mentor.
 Irreplaceable."